Term 4 Newsletter, 2023

-Year 10 students will undertake a 2-week work experience program starting on the 5th of December, concluding on the 16th of December.
-Students will be encouraged to negotiate a minimum of 25 hours per week unpaid work with the help of parents/carers and Jasmyn du Plessis, our Years 7 to 10 Student Development Coordinator (SDC), in an area of interest to them.
-Students may stay with the same company in the same work experience trial for the duration of their work placement, however, trialling various occupations may be a great opportunity.
+Year 10 students will undertake a 2-week work experience program starting on the 20th of November and concluding on the 1st of December.
+Students will be encouraged to negotiate a minimum of 25 hours per week of unpaid work with the help of parents/carers and Jasmyn du Plessis, our Years 7 to 10 Student Development Coordinator (SDC), in an area of interest to them.
+Students may stay with the same company in the same work experience trial for the duration of their work placement, however trialling various occupations may be a great opportunity.

 ETASC offers students an ATAR focused HSC pathway for students, offering the following 2-unit subjects:

 • Standard Mathematics